 The electoral ward of Solva and Brawdy has been identified as an area requiring additional residential housing due to the high number of second homes and holiday lets within the community leading to a limited amount of affordable rented accommodation and long-term housing opportunities.

 Working in partnership with Pembrokeshire County Council, Solva Community Council sought to establish its own CLT to deliver affordable community housing.
 An interim Board was established comprising four founder members.
 The interim Board has been assisted by other people in the early stages of the project to get the CLT off the ground, including PLANED.

 A number of workshops were run in Solva in order to better understand housing needs in the area.
 The information gathered is being supplemented with a survey to further ascertain the expressed needs of the community.
-To date, 125 people have completed the survey with over 30 people interested in renting a home.
+141 people completed the survey – see the News post below for more details.

 A site was identified early on – the football field opposite Bay View Stores – which has long been the focus of a potential development in the village.